PrEP Payment Options

 You should contact your care provider and get tested for HIV right away if you have any symptoms that might be from acute HIV infection, like a flu-like illness with fever, headache, body aches, or rash.

 How much does PrEP cost?
 Truvada, the PrEP drug, costs between $8,000 and $14,000 per year, in addition to the costs of four medical checkups annually and necessary lab tests.
-Medicaid and most private health insurance covers PrEP.
+Medicaid and most private health insurance cover PrEP.

 –> Learn more about: Getting PrEP in New York